Intimacy from the Inside Out (IFIO)

 -Toni Herbine-Blank-

-Intimacy from the Inside Out (IFIO) is a model of couples therapy developed by IFS lead trainer and author, Toni Herbine-Blank, drawing primarily from Internal Family Systems (IFS) therapy, but also integrating aspects of psychodynamic theory, systems thinking and neuroscience.
-It applies IFS therapy's understanding of psychic multiplicity and 'parts' to a relational setting, using the intimate relationship as a vehicle for growth and healing for both partners.
+Intimacy from the Inside Out (IFIO) is a couples therapy model developed by IFS lead trainer Toni Herbine-Blank.
+It draws primarily from Internal Family Systems (IFS) therapy, while integrating psychodynamic theory, systems thinking, and neuroscience.
+IFIO applies IFS therapy's understanding of our inner multiplicity—our "parts"—to the intimate relationship, using the relationship itself as a vehicle for growth and healing.

-IFIO couple therapy works on two levels: (1) the 'Interpersonal' level where we help the couple communicate more skillfully and understand each-other better.
-(2) the 'intrapersonal' level, where we help each partner do their internal work, understand their own system and heal trauma(s) from past relationships (especially family of origin).
+IFIO couple therapy works on two levels: (1) the interpersonal level, where we help couples communicate more skillfully and understand each other better, and (2) the intrapersonal level, where we help each partner understand their own internal system and heal wounds from past relationships, especially family of origin.

 How can IFIO Couple Therapy help couples get unstuck?

-Drawing from IFS therapy, IFIO couple therapy works with the multiplicity of mind.
-The multiplicity of “parts” within all of us, includes parts that fulfill a protective role and vulnerable parts that need protection.
+IFIO works with the multiplicity of mind.
+We all have parts that fulfill protective roles and vulnerable parts that need protection.

-Communication roadblocks come when partners are not consciously aware of their vulnerabilities or needs and communicate with each-other from their protective parts, for example, by manipulating, bullying, withdrawing etc. While their intention is to get needs met, protective parts end up triggering the other person's vulnerability and activating in them a matching protective stance, This escalating 'protector to protector' pattern leads couples down a path of disconnection and pain.
-Needs remained unseen and unmet.
+Communication breaks down when partners aren't consciously aware of their vulnerabilities or needs.
+Instead, they communicate from their protective parts—manipulating, bullying, withdrawing.
+While their intention is to get needs met, these protective parts trigger the other person's vulnerability, activating a matching protective response.
+This escalating "protector-to-protector" pattern leads to disconnection and pain.
+Needs remain unseen and unmet.

-Paying careful attention to the repetitive patterns that block beneficial communication, The IFIO therapist helps each partner lower their weapons and learn to speak and listen from a more compassionate and courageous place, which IFS calls Self.
+By paying close attention to these repetitive patterns, the IFIO therapist helps each partner lower their defenses and learn to speak and listen from a more compassionate and courageous place—what IFS calls Self.

-IFIO couple therapy addresses many of the issues people face in relationships.
-These include problems with communication, tensions between togetherness and separateness, difficulties with accepting each other’s differences, conflict over decisions, feeling misunderstood or unloved, heated fights, intimacy and sexuality concerns, frustration that the other person isn’t changing, disrespected boundaries, challenges with addictive behaviors, relationship ruptures, and betrayals.
+IFIO couple therapy addresses many relationship issues: communication problems, tensions between togetherness and separateness, difficulty accepting differences, conflict over decisions, feeling misunderstood or unloved, heated arguments, intimacy and sexuality concerns, frustration about change, boundary violations, challenges with addictive behaviors, ruptures, and betrayals.

 Interested in IFIO couple therapy?